-The process is subject to certain rules and must be completed within six months of your first entry to Mexico as a legal resident.
+The process is subject to certain rules and must normally be completed within six months of your first entry to Mexico as a legal resident, although we know that consulates have issued a menaje de casa after this time frame—contact your nearest Mexican consulate for details.

 This article explains the rules and procedures, what’s allowed and disallowed in your shipment, how to begin the process, and what you’ll need for Mexican Customs to release your shipment.